mhajas/keycloak-workshop/README.md

     kubectl -n keycloak-namespace apply -f https://raw.githubusercontent.com/keycloak/keycloak-k8s-resources/refs/tags/25.0.1/kubernetes/keycloakrealmimports.k8s.keycloak.org-v1.yml
     kubectl -n keycloak-namespace apply -f https://raw.githubusercontent.com/keycloak/keycloak-k8s-resources/refs/tags/25.0.1/kubernetes/kubernetes.yml
     ```
-3. Deploy Postgres database - this deploys PostgreSQL database that will be used as Keycloak storage
+3. Deploy Postgres database - this deploys PostgreSQL database that will be used as Keycloak storage.
+Also, create Kubernetes Secret with the database credentials.
     ```bash
     kubectl -n keycloak-namespace apply -f keycloak/k8s-resources/postgres.yaml
+    kubectl -n keycloak-namespace create secret generic keycloak-db-secret --from-literal=username=testuser --from-literal=password=testpassword
     ```
 4. We will configure TLS for Keycloak and therefore, we need to create a Kubernetes Secret with a certificate and a key.
     1. Create a self-signed certificate using OpenSSL, for this step it is necessary to replace `KEYCLOAK_URL` and `KEYCLOAK_IP` with actual values.
 For Minikube the values are: `KEYCLOAK_URL`=`keycloak.keycloak-namespace.$(minikube ip).nip.io` and `KEYCLOAK_IP`=`$(minikube ip)`.